xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/admin.md

 The _Back in stock subscriptions tab_ of the **Product notification subscriptions** section shows a list of products in demand, customers who subscribed for notifications, the desired product quantity (if the **Allow customer to specify the product quantity they want to buy** option is {% link "enabled" ref_7mZJltoM %} and a customer specified the quantity he wants to buy), the date of subscription and date of product inventory change and whether the back-in-stock notification is sent or not and if yes, the date it was sent.

-If a product from the list is back in stock, the notification **State** gets the _Ready to send_ status and the store admin can send the back-in-stock notifications to the customers using the **Send notifications** button at the bottom of the page.
+If a product from the list is back in stock, the notification **State** gets the _Ready to send_ status and the store administrator can send the back-in-stock notifications to the customers using the **Send notifications** button at the bottom of the page.

 ![adm-bins-rfs.png]({{site.baseurl}}/attachments/ref_3ZfsAR9B/adm-bins-rfs.png)

 The _Price drop subscriptions_ tab of the **Product notification subscriptions** section shows a similar info except for **Desired price** and **Price drop date** are in the list instead of **Desired quantity** and related.

-If the price of a product from the list changes to meet the price requested by a customer the notification **State** gets the _Ready to send_ status and the store admin can send the price drop notifications to the customers using the **Send notifications** button at the bottom of the page.
+If the price of a product from the list changes to meet the price requested by a customer the notification **State** gets the _Ready to send_ status and the store administrator can send the price drop notifications to the customers using the **Send notifications** button at the bottom of the page.

 ![adm-pdd-rfs.png]({{site.baseurl}}/attachments/ref_3ZfsAR9B/adm-pdd-rfs.png)